Chapter in this post:

 You don't necessarily have to go through the Apple TV settings to set up the HomePod as audio output.
 If you are more impatient, simply hold down the play button on the home screen and get to the audio output menu a little faster;)

-The possibility of connecting several loudspeakers to the television solution from Cupertino naturally also ensures that stereo sound can be conjured up to the left and right of the television.
+The ability to choose multiple speakers with the television solution Cupertino to connect, of course, also ensures that you can conjure up stereo sound to the left and right of the television.
 Two identical speakers should be used for this in order to produce a balanced sound.
-So if you want to use a HomePod to watch TV, a second Siri speaker should also be used for the stereo experience.
-Under Settings -> Sound, "Stereo" must then also be set, otherwise you will not get a good sound;)
+So if you want to use a HomePod to watch TV, you should also use a second Siri speaker for the stereo experience.
+Under Settings -> Sound, however, "Stereo" must also be set, otherwise you will not get a good sound ;)

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.